isanamalik/saasquash-lead-scoring/README.md

 curl http://localhost:5001/api/leads/tier/A
 ```

+Inspect the database directly with DB Browser for SQLite — open `leads.db` from the project root, check the **Database Structure** tab for the schema and **Browse Data** for the seeded rows.

 ## Business Value

 This system directly addresses a core search-fund pain point: SaaSquatch surfaces hundreds of leads from Apollo, LinkedIn, Crunchbase, Google Maps, and Growjo, but not all leads are equally worth a searcher's time.